SNU-KDDLAB/KD-Tree-Histogram/README.md

 -English-

-Python3 implementation of *An Improvement of KD-tree base Metric Similarity Joins using MapReduce* KSC2018 (Korea Software Congress 2018)
+Python3 implementation of *An Improvement of KD-tree base Metric Similarity Joins using MapReduce*, KSC2018 (Korea Software Congress 2018)

 (There was a typo in the english title; "base"->"based")